Texas State Highway 242: History

 SH 242 was originally designated on December 22, 1936 as a route from SH 6 at or near Hempstead to SH 38 (now SH 6) at or near Sugar Land.
 This route was deleted on September 26, 1939, as it became part of SH 6.
 SH 242 was designated between I-45 and US 59 (now dual-signed as I-69/US 59) on May 22, 1985.
 The westward extension to FM 1488 was designated on May 29, 1986.

 A pair of flyover ramps connecting SH 242 westbound to southbound I-45 and northbound I-45 to westbound SH 242 were constructed in 2015 by the Montgomery County Transportation Program (MCTP).
 The flyovers were both tolled, utilizing solely electronic toll collection and were opened to the public on May 11, 2015, initially toll-free.
 Between July 6, 2015, and May 28, 2019, the flyovers were tolled, with the Montgomery County Toll Road Authority (MCTRA) owning and maintaining the ramps while the Harris County Toll Road Authority (HCTRA) collected the toll fees.
 After a unanimous vote by the Montgomery County Commissioners Court, the tolls on the flyovers were lifted, with ownership and maintenance being transferred to the Texas Department of Transportation (TxDOT).
+Another flyover ramp from northbound I-45 to eastbound SH 242 is scheduled for bidding beginning in August 2024, with construction commencing by the end of the year.
+This project will have an estimated cost of $19.1 Million.
+Long term plans also include a three-level diamond interchange with an overpass for SH 242 through movements over I-45.